 Strengthening Global Resource Circulation

 Goal 12 of the Sustainable Development Goals (SDGs), adopted by the United Nations in September 2015, is ‘Responsible consumption and production’.
-The actions urged to meet this goal include the efficient use of natural resources, the appropriate management of chemical substances and waste products throughout the entire product life cycle, and a significant reduction in the volume of pollutants emitted into the air, water, and soil.
-In December 2015, the European Union (EU) adopted its first Circular Economy Package, which included measures to boost the sustainable use of resources and recycling as well as to stimulate job creation.
-This was the start of an ongoing EU program of specific policies and actions aimed at reducing environmental impact while also achieving economic growth.
-Given the global shift from a linear economic system to a circular one, there are expectations that companies will accelerate and broaden their efforts in resource circulation.
+The actions that organizations are urged to take in order to meet this goal include the efficient use of natural resources, the appropriate management of chemical substances and waste products throughout the entire product life cycle, and significant reductions in the volume of pollutants emitted into the air, water, and soil.
+In addition, in March 2022, the European Commission announced its Sustainable Products Initiative (SPI), which is pivotal to the new Circular Economy Action Plan formulated in March 2020.
+The series of sustainable product standardization packages for the EU market in this announcement consists primarily of 5 measures, and companies need to closely monitor future trends.

 The Problem of Plastic Waste

 According to a new report by the Organization for Economic Co-operation and Development (OECD), the volume of plastic waste generated globally is forecast to triple by 2060 from its 2019 level of 353 million tons.
 While the resumed fifth session of the United Nations Environment Assembly (UNEA-5.2) held in February 2022 acknowledged the usefulness of plastics, it also noted that the problem of plastic pollution is global in scale and includes the contamination of our oceans.
 It was decided that an intergovernmental negotiating committee would be established in the second half of 2022 with the task of formulating a legally binding global agreement to be finalized by the end of 2024.
 In view of these developments, companies need to implement plastic resource circulation throughout the life cycles of their products.